ravenhubfr/ravenhub/README.md

 3. Maintaing the same behavior across all usages of said functions.
 ### User Issues
 If its not the supposed utility at fault, please try some troubleshooting steps.
-1. Deleting the newvape folder (WITH THE GAME CLOSED).
-2. Making sure you have connection to [the main loadstring.]([[https://raw.githubusercontent.com/ravenhubfr/ravenhub/refs/heads/main/ravenhub.lua]
+1. Making sure you have connection to [the main loadstring.]([[https://raw.githubusercontent.com/ravenhubfr/ravenhub/refs/heads/main/ravenhub.lua]
-3. Ensuring no external script is conflicting with ravenhub.
+2. Ensuring no external script is conflicting with ravenhub.

 ## Developers & Credits
 discord- f2w.manny - Lead maintainer of the project - Ravenhub on Discord